-We currently derive and expect to continue to derive substantially all of our revenues from our Close Process Management solution.
-As such, the continued growth in market demand for this solution is critical to our continued success.
+We currently derive a significant portion of our revenue from our Close Process Management solution, and expect to continue to derive a majority of our revenues from our Close Process Management solution.
+As a result, the continued growth in market demand for this solution is critical to our continued success.
 We cannot be certain that any new software solutions or products we introduce will generate significant revenues.
 Accordingly, our business and financial results have been and will be substantially dependent on a limited number of solutions.